-In 2001, Prem Rawat started The Prem Rawat Foundation (TPRF), which addresses the fundamental human needs of food, water, and peace so that people everywhere can live their lives with dignity, peace, and prosperity.
-In the 11 years since its inception, the Foundation has made 158 grants to assist people in 40 countries.
+In 2001, Prem Rawat created The Prem Rawat Foundation (TPRF), which addresses the fundamental human needs of food, water, and peace, so that people everywhere can live their lives with dignity, peace, and prosperity.
+In the 12 years since its inception, the Foundation has made 158 grants to assist people in need in 40 countries.

-Prem has spoken at several prisons around the world and his peace education program, set up to help prisoners rehabilitate, is running in 28 prisons.
-The program is now the subject of academic study due to its unusual success in reducing recidivism and in helping transform and give hope to those incarcerated.
+With TPRF’s Peace Education Program, Prem has reached out to people in many walks of life.
+It has been particularly successful in prisons, helping those incarcerated to rehabilitate, experience hope, understanding, and self-worth.
+Prem has spoken at several of the 28 prisons where the program is currently running worldwide.
+The program is also now the subject of academic study due to its unusual success in reducing recidivism and in helping transform and give hope to those incarcerated.

-Very much a modern man, he embraces creativity and cutting-edge technology.
-He is an inventor and highly accomplished pilot, with over 12,000 hours flying time, most of it spent flying himself to events.
-Prem is married with four grown-up children.
+Prem Rawat embraces creativity and cutting-edge technology.
+He is an inventor, photographer and a highly accomplished pilot, with over 12,000 hours flying time, most of it spent flying himself to speaking engagements.
+He is married with four adult children and one grandchild.